Revisiting the symmetry-resolved entanglement for non-invertible symmetries in $1{+}1$d conformal field theories: Examples

 \subsubsection{Numerical check: golden chain}

-We corroborate our results numerically by exact diagonalisation of the golden chain.
-The golden chain is an anyonic lattice model describing the tricritical Ising CFT \cite{feiguinInteractingAnyonsTopological2007} (see also \cite{Andrews:1984JSP....35..193A,Klumper:1992PhyA..183..304K}).
+\JHc{Firstly, we study the golden chain.} This is an anyonic lattice model describing the tricritical Ising CFT \cite{feiguinInteractingAnyonsTopological2007} (see also \cite{Andrews:1984JSP....35..193A,Klumper:1992PhyA..183..304K}).
 We consider an open golden chain with $ L_A$ external anyons or $L = L_A - 1 $ links as illustrated in \cref{fig:golden-chain}.
 The local link variables take values in the Fibonacci category, $ x_i \in \{1, W\}$ for $i = 1, \dots, L$.
 The neighbouring links are subject to the constraints of the Fibonacci fusion rules and we fix the boundary anyons to be $ x_0 = x_{L+1} = W$.
-The Hamiltonian of the golden chain projects neigbouring anyons to fuse into the trivial channel.
-Using the local basis $ \{1, W \}$ for the link variables, the Hamiltonian is \cite{feiguinInteractingAnyonsTopological2007}
+The Hamiltonian of the golden chain projects neighbouring anyons to fuse into the trivial channel.
+Using the local basis $ \{1, W \}$ for the link variables, the Hamiltonian is \cite{feiguinInteractingAnyonsTopological2007} \begin{widetext}

-where $ n_i$ counts the number of $ W$ particles at link $ i$ and $ \sigma^x_i$ is the Pauli matrix $ x$ matrix.
+\end{widetext} where $ n_i$ counts the number of $ W$ particles at link $ i$ and $ \sigma^x_i$ is the Pauli $ x$ matrix.
 The spectrum of the open golden chain is described by the tricritical Ising model BCFT.
 For an even (odd) number of anyons, the spectrum is described by a BCFT with boundary conditions $ a = W$ and $ b = W$ ($ \eta W$) \cite{feiguinInteractingAnyonsTopological2007}.

-On general grounds, the entanglement spectrum of a critical $1{+}1$d system is described a BCFT \cite{cardyEntanglementHamiltoniansTwodimensional2016,lauchliOperatorContentRealspace2013}.
-We are therefore permitted to interpret the open boundary condition Hamiltonian as a possible entanglement Hamiltonian: the reduced density matrix is $ \rho_A = e^{- H} $.
-We determined the spectrum of $H$ using exact diagonalization for chain lengths $L$ ranging from $3$ to $L=19$ and organized it in irreducible representations with respect to the Fibonacci symmetry.
+We determined the spectrum of $H_{\mathrm{Golden}}$ using exact diagonalization for chain lengths $L$ ranging from $3$ to $L=19$ and organized it in irreducible representations with respect to the Fibonacci symmetry.

 To achieve this, we constructed the Fibonacci projectors \eqref{eq:Tricrit-Project} on the lattice.
 This requires the lattice analogs of the Verlinde lines $ \mathcal{L}_1$ and $ \mathcal{L}_W$.

 The defects on the lattice, known as the topological symmetry \cite{feiguinInteractingAnyonsTopological2007}, can be described pictorially as illustrated in \cref{fig:topo-sym}.
 The general action of the topological symmetry $\mathcal{L}_i$ for boundary anyons $ x_0 = x_{L+1} = \mathcal{B} $ and external anyons $ j$ is